 #2 Provide a getaway spot for your dog

-Often the holidays bring company, both great and small, into your home.
+Often the holidays bring company and commotion into your home.
 Loud talking or a lot of activity may cause your dog some anxiety, so it’s helpful to provide them a quiet, secluded place to escape when the holiday festivities get to be too much.
 Reserve a room in the quieter part of your home with food, water, and a bed for your dog to relax.
+Provide a favorite treat or toy for even more comfort!

 #3 Dog-proof your decorations